EliAndrewC/l7r/setting/l7r.md

 | Scorpion | Benten + Jurojin |
 | Unicorn | Fukurokujin + Jurojin |

-In the late 3rd century, Hantei the Tenth formalized the system of the Six Ministries, and along with it codified the requirement that each of the Empire's cities contain a temple to each of its clan's patron fortunes.
+In the late 3rd century, Hantei the Tenth formalized the system of the Six Ministries, and along with it codified the requirement that each of the Empire's cities contains a temple to each of its clan's patron fortunes.

 The temples in Toshi Ranbo are unusually large and well-funded, due to Toshi Ranbo being the 3rd-largest city in the Empire, but the general structure is the same commonly-used way to organize temples which exists everywhere.